airyhq/airy/docs/docs/sources/facebook.md

 If you encounter errors, please follow this debugging advice:

-- make sure that the tokens you have added to the airy.yaml file (refer back to step 1) have been applied to your Airy Core instance.
-An Airy Core instance should be created after editing the airy.yaml file.
+- Make sure the credentials you have added to the airy.yaml file (refer back to step 1) have been applied to your Airy Core instance.

-- verify your webhook integration (refer back to step 2).
-Make sure that your Facebook Webhook URL has been correctly added on your app's dashboard.
+- Verify your webhook integration (refer back to step 2).
+Make sure your Facebook Webhook URL has been correctly added on your app's dashboard.
 You should edit the 'Page' subscriptions for the Webhooks and Messenger product each time you create a new instance.
 Make sure that you have selected 'Page' subscription and not 'User' (which is the default).

 :::

-## Connect a Facebook source via the UI
+### Connect a Facebook source via the UI

 You can connect a Facebook source via your Airy Core instance UI.